 Lee Duegyoung: Two Faces, Specter Press, 2010.
-Published in conjunction with the exhibition of the same name, Songwon Art Center.
+Published in conjunction with an exhibition of the same name, Songwon Art Center.
 Printed and bound by Top Process.
 Offset printing, Asian folding and paperback binding, page size 180 x 240 mm, 176 pp; supplement: offset printing, saddle-stitching, page size 120 x 180 mm, 16 pp.

 Lee Duegyoung’s Two Faces is “a panoramic picture of the Hangang riverside landscape, composed of about 13,000 photographs Lee took for four days on several boats (cleaning boat, cruise boat, municipal boat), traveling the 48 km waterway of the Hangang from the upper region of Misa-ri, Gyeonggi-do, passing through Seoul, all the way down to Gimpo area, Gyeonggi-do.”
 (Lim Geun-jun, p.
 55)